thecatfix/thecatfix.github.io/_posts/2024-07-12-The Tale of Prosperia.md

 title: "The Tale of Prosperia: An Economic Odyssey (1945-2073)"
 date: 2024-07-12
 ---
-Content of your blog post goes here.

-### The Tale of Prosperia: An Economic Odyssey (1945-2073)
+# The Tale of Prosperia: An Economic Odyssey (1945-2073)

 #### The Dawn of Prosperia (1945-1960s)
 <img src ="/assets/early_years.png">